swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 ### Extended syntax modes

 Various regex engines offer an "extended syntax" where whitespace is treated as non-semantic (e.g `a b c` is equivalent to `abc`), in addition to allowing end-of-line comments `# comment`.
-In PCRE, this is enabled through the `(?x)`, and in later versions, `(?xx)` matching options.
+In both PCRE and Perl, this is enabled through the `(?x)`, and in later versions, `(?xx)` matching options.
 The former allows non-semantic whitespace outside of character classes, and the latter also allows non-semantic whitespace in custom character classes.

 Oniguruma, Java, and ICU however enable the more broad behavior under `(?x)`.
 We therefore intend to follow this behavior, with `(?x)` and `(?xx)` being treated the same.